Weight of Glulam and LVL Beams • Reference Charts

 You will have to create a free account with them in order to access the publications (in pdf) that contain the most detailed information.

-Glued Laminated Timber (Glulam) Weight Chart
+Table 1: Glued Laminated Timber (Glulam) Weights

 For technical data covering the physical properties of every sort (and size) of glulam beam, including weight per foot and allowable loads, see Glued Laminated Beam Design Tables.